hentai-chan/cpp-template/README.md

 ## CI Configuration

 Go to <https://ci.appveyor.com/> add grant access to your repository.
-Rename the executable in line 20 from `out/hello.sln` to your executable as defined in `CMakeLists.txt`.
+In the `Security` tab of GitHub, enable code scanning for `code-ql` (optional).

 ## Acknowledgements